renesas-rz/meta-rz-edge-ai-demo/README.md

 right-hand side of the application.
 * Iris Detection: Diagram showing the inference pipeline from detecting the face to identifying the iris is shown in the right-hand side of the application.

+### Audio Command Mode
+* Click "Talk" to run inference on the currently selected audio source.
+* Click "Input->Load Audio File" to load a .wav file to run inference on.

+Expected results:
+* Listens to audio based direction commands (Left, Right, Up, Down) to move an arrow across a grid on screen.
+* The Go command moves the arrow one position in the direction it is facing.
+* The Off command reset arrow position, command history and count.
+* The Stop command halts recording from the audio source.
+* Inference time, command history and command count are shown on the right of the screen.

 ### Common Mode Settings
 * Click "Input->Load Camera Feed" to return to live camera feed.